Altar server: Lutheran Churches

+Certain acolytes are assigned the role of crucifer or thurifer, who carry the processional cross and thurible respectively.
+The torchbearer stands to the side of the crucifer to carry candles, during the procession and recession.
+The bannerbearer typically carries a gonfalon in processions and recessions.
+The Bible bearer is tasked with placing "the Bible on the altar or missal stand until the Gospel procession."

+Acolytes typically wear albs and the cincture used may reflect the colour of the liturgical season in the Christian calendar.

+The role of the acolyte is considered important in Lutheranism as those who serve in these roles, typically youth, often develop an interest in holy orders.

 Byzantine Rite

 In the Byzantine Rite, altar servers assist the higher clergy during services.
 They might carry the cross, candles or liturgical fans in processions and entrances; maintain the censer, ensuring it has enough live charcoal, loading it with incense and handing it to the priest or deacon when required; preparing the hot water (zeon) in time for it to be added to the chalice at the Divine Liturgy; prepare the antidoron for the people to receive after Holy Communion; and any other necessary tasks so that the priest need not be distracted during the service.
 An altar server is vested in the sticharion only.

 In the early Church, before someone could be a server he had to be tonsured.
 Nowadays, in many places it is not necessary to be tonsured before one is allowed to serve (since the tonsure must be done by a bishop or higher-ranking priest).
 The rites of "Setting Aside a Taper-bearer" and "Tonsuring a Reader" have now been combined into one service.
 It is the custom in some traditions, such as the Greek Orthodox or Melkite Catholic, to allow tonsured altar servers to also vest in the orarion, worn crossed over the back like that of a subdeacon but with the ends hanging parallel in front.
 Among the Russians, however, the orarion is not usually worn by servers, but only by duly ordained subdeacons and deacons, with the exception that laymen who are blessed to perform some of the functions of subdeacons may sometimes be blessed to wear the orar.

 Before vesting, the server must fold his sticharion and bring it to the priest for him to bless.
 The priest blesses and lays his hand on the folded sticharion.
 The server kisses the priest's hand and the Cross on the vestment, and then withdraws to vest.
 Any server who has not been tonsured must remove the sticharion when he receives Holy Communion, because communicants receive the Mysteries according to their order within the Church (so tonsured clergy vest while laymen remove their vestments).
 Before divesting at the end of the service, the server must receive the priest's blessing.